-Platinum Award = 10 tasks completed + a minimum of 2 challenges
+Platinum Award = 10 tasks completed + 10 challenges

 We greatly appreciate all the support our parents give in encouraging and aiding children with their homework and always look forward to seeing the amazing work they produce.

-- The children receive weekly spellings tests and will, therefore, be required to learn words containing a particular spelling pattern(and any additional, high frequency bonus words).
+- KS1 children receive weekly spellings tests and will, therefore, be required to learn words containing a particular spelling pattern(and any additional, high frequency bonus words).

 - In order to ensure that these words are being understood by the children and used in their writing, we encourage that they be included in the written tasks that children complete for homework (where appropriate).